 The case manager meets individually the same day (or no later than the next day) and provides inmates with the Inmate handbook and again reviews PREA (zero tolerance, prevention, for sexual assault towards someone else).
 Inmates sign acknowledging receipt of this information also.
 All inmate interviews confirmed they received this information.
+The auditor requested and received documentation demonstrating the receipt of this information for inmates for the month of November 2023.

 - (b) The auditor was not present on a day that orientation is given.
-Review of the process with the PCM confirmed the staff review the operation which includes the Inmate Handbook which has information about PREA.
+Review of the process with the PREA Coordinator/PCM confirmed the staff review the operation which includes the Inmate Handbook which has information about PREA.
+An orientation check list confirmed this process.
 The handbook provides the following: how to report internally, how to report externally (Mississippi MS Coalition Against Sexual Assault (MSCASA), to include the address.
-It further explains that support services relating to sexual violence (hospital accompaniment for the victim, in-hospital investigatory interviews, and in-person support services) are available through MSCASA.
+It further explains that support services relating to sexual violence (hospital accompaniment for the victim, inhospital investigatory interviews, and in-person support services) are available through MSCASA.
 All inmate interviews confirmed they are knowledgeable regarding their rights under this law, mostly referencing the posters and acknowledged possession of the handbook. - (c) All inmates acknowledge receiving the information.
-The auditor specifically requested to speak to the inmate housed at this facility for the longest (ten years) who confirmed he has received this information. - (d) Information (handbook, posters) are available in English and Spanish.
+The auditor specifically requested to speak to the inmate housed at this facility for the longest (eight years) who confirmed he has received this information. - (d) Information (handbook, posters) are available in English and Spanish.
 The auditor analyzed and assessed this operation and concluded that they will not house inmates who speak a different language as they would promptly be returned to MDOC.
-The auditor sought out a Hispanic inmate to interview and confirmed although he is bi-lingual, he is able to understand English.
+The auditor sought out Hispanic inmates to interview and confirmed although they are bilingual, they are able to understand English.
 See comments to 115.16. - (e) The auditor received documentation of participation in orientation.
-All inmate interviews confirmed receiving this information when they arrived.

-(f) PREA posters were evident in numerous places in the facility: front lobby, administrative hallway, near food service, every housing unit, booking area, zone hallway and medical area.
+Additionally, the auditor randomly requested and received additional documents demonstrating this. - (f) PREA posters were evident in numerous places in the facility: front lobby, administrative hallway, near food service, every housing unit, booking area, zone hallway and medical area.
 Three main posters were located at eye level (no wheelchair bound inmates housed here).
 They were in English and Spanish and laminated.
-The first poster, black background, yellow and white font, 8 1/2 x 11 inches, informed inmates about zero tolerance, right to report and victim support services.
-The second poster, PREA Hotline Line, 8 1/2 x 11 inches, provided a speed dial and other phone number for staff members and inmates to report.
-It was white with red and a large black font and two symbols reflecting no sexual violence.
-It was additionally posted over the phones in a secured bulletin board (English and Spanish) The third poster, blue background, black font, 8 1/2 x 11 inches, focuses on the MSCSA services and how to reach them.
-In the housing zones, posters were secured to the wall above the phones.
+The first poster, black background, yellow and white font, $8\ 1/2\ x\ 11$ inches, informed inmates about zero tolerance, right to report and victim support services.
+The second poster, MDOC PREA Tip Line, 8 1/2 x 11 inches, provided a speed dial and other phone number for staff members and inmates to report.
+It indicated that they can report anonymously and the hotline call was free.
+It also emphasized that reports can be made to any supervisor or staff, or by written, verbal and outside third-party allegations.
+The third poster, blue background, black font, 8 1/2 x 11 inches, focuses on the MSCSA services and how to reach them.
+Additionally, the tip line poster was located by the phones in a secure bulletin board.
+The auditor tested the tip line number, from the inmate phone and was able to reach staff for MSCASA.
 All inmate interviews confirmed to the auditor that the posters have been present for a long time.